 Peace and Justice Course OfferingsPEAC 200 Introduction to Peace and Justice

-This course will seek to establish a multi-disciplinary, interfaith rationale for human dignity while highlighting the contribution of the Catholic intellectual tradition.
-It will then examine the rhetoric and dynamic of genocide, exploring the way forward with realistic strategies that emphasize human connectedness and responsibility.
+This course will articulate an interdisciplinary (philosophical, historical, and religious) rationale for universal human rights and human dignity while highlighting the history of the human rights tradition and the contribution of Catholic social teaching.
+Conversely, it will examine the rhetoric and dynamic of genocide and apartheid, exploring the way forward with realistic strategies that emphasize human connectedness and responsibility.

 PEAC 340 / HIST 340 Israel/Palestine: The Roots of the Arab-Israeli Conflict